 The knowledgable and friendly faculty of the Department of Mathematics at Austin Peay are dedicated to providing a quality education in mathematics.
 Students pursuing a Bachelor of Science (B.S.) in Mathematics may choose from four options: Mathematics, Mathematics Education, Statistics, and Actuarial Science.
 In addition, licensed teachers can pursue an advanced degree in Curriculum and Instruction with a Mathematics Specialization.
-We also offer two minors in Mathematics and in Applied Statistics.
+We also have two minors in Mathematics and in Applied Statistics.

 The study of mathematics enhances critical thinking skills and provides an excellent background for a career in most any field, including science, engineering, education, law, and medicine.
 Let the Mathematics faculty at Austin Peay help you prepare for the career of your choice!

 Follow us on Facebook for departmental updates: https://www.facebook.com/APSUmath/

 I can honestly say that studying mathematics has been such a wonderful and fulfilling experience so far.
 My professors and my peers in the Math department have made a huge impact on my success during my time at APSU.

 Austin Peay's math department has deepened my understanding of, and passion for, mathematics.
 I could not be where I am today without the support of my math professors.

 The faculty members in the department are very encouraging and helpful in mypursuit to be a future math teacher.
 APSU is great at cultivating women in STEM, and it is a great institution to further your education in the STEM field.

 The research experience I have gained at APSU could not be matched by any other university.
 Austin Peay provided me multiple opportunities to do interesting research, to present my work at conferences, and to work with very knowledgeable professors to publish papers.